rust-master/dapp-authentication/README.md

 # Dapp Authentication
-This project provide the authentication in Decenterlized Application on Ethereum Blockchain using Solidity language and (Auth.sol) smart contract written to achive the authentication functionality in Dapps.
+This project provides the authentication in Decentralized Application on Ethereum Blockchain using Solidity language and (Auth.sol) smart contract written to achieve the authentication functionality in Dapps.

 # Getting Started with Create React App